-Cognac is made from white wine, using only very specific types of grapes.
+Cognac is an amber-coloured alcoholic drink, made from distilling white wine, using only very specific types of grapes.
 The grapes must be grown in one of the six crus surrounding the town of Cognac in the Charente and Charente-Maritime regions of France.

-The wine used to make cognac must be made from at least 90% Ugni Blanc, Folle Blanche or Colombard grapes.
+The wine used to make cognac must be made from at least 90% Ugni Blanc, a variety typical for its high yield and late maturation that produces wines low in alcohol, and high in acidity.
+Folle Blanche or Colombard grapes.
 The final 10% may be made from Folignan, Jurançon blanc, Meslier St-François, Sélect, Montils or Sémillon grapes.

 Please do not tick this box if the device is shared with minors.